misto/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/database.md

 echo $MYSQL_GITPOD_PW
 ```

-Now you can create the [Multi-AZ RDS instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.MultiAZSingleStandby.html) using the mysql password, the security group, and rds subnet you created in the previous steps:
+Now you can create the [Multi-AZ RDS instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.MultiAZSingleStandby.html) using the MySQL password, the security group, and RDS subnet you created in the previous steps:

 ```
 aws rds create-db-instance \